ulf1/nlptasks/README.md

-## NER (Variant 2)
+## Named Entity Recognition - Mask Sequences
 The NER tagger will return NE-tags with IOB-prefix, e.g. `E-LOC`.
-Both information are one-hot encoded, i.e. one token (column) can have one or two 1s.
+Both information are boolean encoded, i.e. one token (column) can have one or two 1s.

 **Input:**